Wolfyxon/TurretSiege/CONTRIBUTING.md

 Avoid adding any third-party unless necessary.

 When making this project I wanted to create most the environment from the ground up and only rely on **Love2D** as the base engine.

+#### Readability and openness
+Do not obfuscate or precompile your code.

+The code you write must be readable and open source.